tonykalalian/Ecommerce-Back-End/README.md

-# Grocery Store Project
+# Sawani Backend - Lebanese Heritage Clothes Website

-This is a web application for a grocery store.
+This is a web application for a Lebanese Heritage Clothese.
 It provides features such as user authentication, product management, shopping cart functionality, and order processing.

 ## Table of Contents